Rory McIlroy: Muirfield women saga was 'obscene'

 'No tea'

-The postal ballot returned 498 votes in favour of admitting women members, with 123 votes (19.8%) against.
+The postal ballot returned 498 votes in favor of admitting women members, with 123 votes (19.8%) against.

-McIlroy, the world No. 3, was still aghast that some members voted against updating its policy, and said returning to Muirfield would leave a bad taste in the mouth.
+World No. 3 McIlroy was still aghast that some members voted against updating its policy, and said returning to Muirfield would leave a bad taste in the mouth.

-"I just don't get it," added McIlroy, who is targeting a career grand slam of all four majors at the Masters early next month.
+"I just don't get it," added the 27-year-old, who is targeting a career grand slam of all four majors at the Masters early next month.

 "So, anyway, we'll go back there for the Open Championship at some point and I won't be having many cups of tea with the members afterwards."